Generative Prior-Guided Neural Interface Reconstruction for 3D Electrical Impedance Tomography: Convergence Analysis

 For the term $I_1$, we now have:

-The terms $I_2$ through $I_5$ involve higher derivatives of the vector fields and the boundary, and their analysis requires even higher regularity.
-In particular, terms like $V_{j,\tau} \cdot \nabla V_{k,n}$ involve third derivatives of the vector fields, which is why we ultimately need:
+The terms $I_2$ through $I_5$ involve at most first-order derivatives of the vector fields and the normal vector.
+Bounding their $H^{1/2}(\Gamma)$ norms via the product rule requires one additional derivative.
+Consequently, $C^2$ regularity for the vector fields and $C^3$ regularity for the boundary $\Gamma$ are sufficient to yield:

 Combining all these estimates, we conclude:

 This completes the proof of the second assertion. \end{proof} \begin{proof}[Proof of Theorem \ref{thm:hessian}] With the help of Lemma \ref{shapebound}, we can prove Theorem \ref{thm:hessian} similarly to \cite{chen2023solving}, here we omit the details. \end{proof}